ahmadajal/MoDE/README.md

 ## Description of the folders
 - _"Experiment_Classification_Accuracy":_ This folder contains the code for the experiments which were conducted to compare MoDE with baseline embeddings in terms of the accuracy of a classification task (When the model was trained on the embeddings).

-- _"MATLAB_implementation":_ This fodler contains the MATLAB implementation of MoDE.
+- _"MATLAB_implementation":_ This folder contains the MATLAB implementation of MoDE.

 - _"Python_implemetation":_ This folder contains the Python implementation of MoDE.